-Did you know more is spent on candy for Easter historically than for Halloween itself?
+More is spent on candy for Easter historically than for Halloween itself!
 Depending on which data you look at, Easter is as big or bigger than even Halloween.
-It’s a silent monster.
+It's a silent monster.

-When we did our Easter season surveys, we asked a whole lot of people about their favorite and least favorite Easter candy.
-We got 16,000 responses.
-The results, as well as some of the respondents’ optional comments are included below.
+During our Easter season surveys, we asked a whole lot of people about their favorite and least favorite Easter candy.
+We got 12,000 responses.
+The results, as well as some of the respondents' optional comments are included below.

 Disclaimer: The opinions expressed in this article are the author's only and in no way reflect the opinions of CandyStore.com.